 This is a much simpler and less daunting approach to a cybersecurity risk assessment and will encourage the practice amongst small businesses, because:

 - Most small business executives and administrators have a good sense of the impact to the business as well as the controls and mitigations they current have in place, so steps 4 and 5 are much more palatable

 - The threat events and control types are pre-determined for the business, so vulnerability assessment and threat modeling are unnecessary

-The algorithm for determining risk assumes that each organizational asset class is at risk for each threat event and incorporates an understanding that the organization must utilize a defense-in-depth approach to lower risk.
+The algorithm for determining cyber risk assumes that each organizational asset class is at risk for each threat event and incorporates an understanding that the organization must utilize a defense-in-depth approach to lower risk.
 Hence, to lower the risk score, the calculation requires multiple different types of controls to be implemented for each asset class against each threat event outcome.
 In the calculation example given in step 5, if less than three control types were implemented, the algorithm would default the risk value to the impact value, in this case “high”.
 The organization could actually tweak the algorithm to suit its risk appetite, for example:

 - tweak the parameters based on its risk appetite, e.g. two controls types vs. three required to mitigate risk down one level

 - change the algorithm to calculate “low” risk for asset classes protected by all four control types

 Our cybersecurity risk assessment template can be utilized by novice organizations.
-As the organizational cybersecurity program matures, the organization can undertake more sophisticated risk assessments.
-The key is to get the organization in the habit of performing risk assessments so they can prioritize risks to mitigate.
+As the organizational cybersecurity program matures, the organization can undertake more sophisticated cybersecurity risk assessments.
+The key is to get the organization in the habit of performing cybersecurity risk assessments so they can prioritize risks to mitigate.

-If you’d like to obtain a copy of the “assumed risk” spreadsheet I used to generate the latter screen shots, fill out the form below.
+If you’d like to obtain a copy of the “assumed risk” cybersecurity risk assessment template I used to generate the latter screen shots, fill out the form below.